netxms/netxms-doc/admin/agent-management.rst

 Introduction
 ============

-NetXMS agent is daemon or service that runs on a :term:`node<Node>` to provide additional monitoring options.
+|product_name| agent is daemon or service that runs on a :term:`node<Node>` to provide additional
+monitoring options.
 This is optional for installation, but it's installation gives next advantages:

-   * Centralized configuration - you can change configuration of agent from management console; if needed, you can even store agent configs on NetXMS server
+   * Centralized configuration - you can change configuration of agent from management console; if needed, you can even store agent configs on |product_name| server
-   * More secure: communications between NetXMS server and agent can be encrypted, additional authentication on agent can be configured
+   * More secure: communications between |product_name| server and agent can be encrypted, additional authentication on agent can be configured
    * TCP instead of UDP is used for communications with agent - this can help in case of slow and poor quality links
    * Remote command execution - agents can be used to execute commands on managed systems as a reaction to certain events
-   * Proxy functionality: agent can be used as a proxy to reach agents on hosts not directly accessible by NetXMS server
+   * Proxy functionality: agent can be used as a proxy to reach agents on hosts not directly accessible by |product_name| server
    * :term:`SNMP` proxy: agent can be used as a proxy to reach remote SNMP devices
    * :term:`SNMP Trap` proxy: agent can be used as a proxy to get messages from remote SNMP device
    * Extensible: you can add new parameters very easy using configuration option like ``ExternalParamer`` or by writing your own subagents